-- People rush home for their iftars in the evening and this can get really difficult for all the people.
+- People rush home for their iftars in the evening, which can get complicated for everyone.

-- A lot of accidents have been reported during these times, mainly because of the rush.
+- Many accidents have been reported during these times, mainly because of the rush.

-- There are also certain side effects which come into the picture when you are fasting.
+- Specific side effects also come into the picture when you are fasting.
 Both of these combined make people more prone to accidents.

 Tourist attractions visiting hours during Ramadan

-Another plus point of visiting Dubai during Ramadan is that there is a lesser crowd in the sightseeing places comparatively.
+Another plus point of 'visiting Dubai during Ramadan' is fewer crowds in the sightseeing places.

-These tourism places are less busy during times like these and have alterations in their opening hours.
+These tourist places are less busy during times like these and have alterations in their opening hours.
 However, some places might be closed for the majority of the time.

 Here are the timings for some of the most visited destinations in Dubai:

 - Al Hallab: Opens after Iftar

 - IMG Worlds of Adventure: 3 PM – 9 PM